 - 116. The only plot of land being acquired under section 19(1)(aa) is plot 63.
 There are two points of dispute concerning the availability of section 19(1)(aa).
 The first turns on whether what is proposed through the Scheme falls within the scope of section 19(1)(aa) in terms of 'improving the management' of the open space.
 The second is the TRT's argument that section 19(1)(aa) is not available to an acquiring authority that already owned and managed the open space. - 117.
-The TRT seeks to draw an inference from the timing of the AA's decision to rely on section 19(aa).
-The report to the Finance and Policy Committee in September 2021 explained the recommendation to rely on section 19(1)(aa) on the basis that it had the "best fit" with the legislation.
-The report noted that these matters did not represent any change to the Scheme nor the open space to be delivered.
-It also noted that the Council had had regard to the Guidance, which makes clear that section 19(1)(aa) may be relied on where an "acquiring authority may wish to acquire land which section 19 applies e.g. open space, but do not propose to provide exchange land because, after it is vested in them, the land will continue to be used as open space."
-This is precisely the intention of the Council; the compulsory acquisition of the Retained Open Space would allow the comprehensive redesign of the area in order to re-provide much improved open space as part of the Scheme.
-The report further explained that the Retained Open Space was "required to implement the [open space] improvements, and thus improve its management as part of the overall scheme."
-The report further explained that the Retained Open Space was "required to implement the [open space] improvements, and thus improve its management as part of the overall scheme." - 118.
-The TRT has sought to suggest that this demonstrates that the Council did not have an intention to improve the management of the open space 'independently' from the delivery of the Scheme.
-This approach is highly artificial; the re-provision of enhanced open
+The TRT seeks to draw an inference from the timing of the Council's decision to rely on section 19(aa).
+The report to the Finance and Policy Committee in September 2021 explained the recommendation to rely on section 19(1)(aa) on the basis that it had the "best fit" with the legislation.376 The report noted that these matters did not represent any change to the Scheme nor the open space to be delivered.377 It also noted that the Council had had regard to the Guidance, which makes clear that section 19(1)(aa) may be relied on where an "acquiring authority may wish to acquire land which section 19 applies e.g. open space, but do not propose to provide exchange land because, after it is vested in them, the land will continue to be used as open space."378 This is precisely the intention of the Council; the compulsory acquisition of the Retained Open Space would allow the comprehensive redesign of the area in order to re-provide much improved open space as part of the Scheme.379 The report further explained that the Retained Open Space was "required to implement the [open space] improvements, and thus improve its management as part of the overall scheme."380 - 118.
+The TRT has sought to suggest that this demonstrates that the Council did not have an intention to improve the management of the open space 'independently' from the delivery of the Scheme.381 This approach is highly artificial; the re-provision of enhanced open space is at the heart of the Scheme.382 As explained by Mr Chadwick, the TRT's case is based on "a very narrow definition of management",383 one that is much more akin to 'maintenance' or the identity of 'the manager'.
+The narrowness of the TRT's approach is demonstrated by the nature of the questions put to Mr Chadwick, such as the suggestion